Power tools for the garden

 - Always wear the appropriate clothing, including steel capped shoes, eye and ear protectors as appropriate

-- Never use a power tool if you are not sure about how to operate it, always read the manual, make sure you know how to turn
+- Never use a power tool if you are not sure about how to operate it, always read the manual, make sure you know how to turn it off.

 - Never attempt to adjust any machine while it is running